gitseitanaka/study_mocha/README.md

 * This repository is for my personal study of 'node.js'.
-* For study of "mocha" + "power-assert".
+* For study of "mocha" + "power-assert" and "karma".